AnonymousAuthor0856/TransLibEval/workflow_example.md

 # An Example of TransLibEval Workflow

 This section presents a single task, `function_requests_fetch_average_temperature.fetch_average_temperature`, as a representative end-to-end run of TransLibEval.
-The example follows the complete pipeline from source code and third-party library (TPL) usage on the Python side, through six translation strategies (Direct, three IR-based, and two retrieval-augmented), to Java target code, build and test execution, automatic metrics (CSR / PR / CA), and human evaluation of Library Dependency Awareness (LDA).
-Target-side implementations are referred to but not reproduced in full; the focus is on the observable artifacts in each stage.
+The example follows the complete pipeline from source code with third-party library (TPL) usage on the Python side, through six translation strategies (Direct, three IR-based, and two retrieval-augmented), to Java target code, build and test execution, automatic metrics (CSR / PR / CA), and human evaluation of Library Dependency Awareness (LDA).